vega/vega-lite/site/docs/transform/bin.md

 ### Example: Histogram with Ordinal Scale

-Setting the binned field's `type` to `"ordinal"` produces a histogram with an ordinal scale.
+While binned field has `"quantitative"` type by default, setting the binned field's `type` to `"ordinal"` produces a histogram with an ordinal scale.

 <div class="vl-example" data-name="histogram_ordinal"></div>